26 Apr Why is the Sicilian Defense So Popular?

 Let’s discuss some common questions that may arise when players are choosing this defense to play.

 1. Is Sicilian Defense a good choice for beginners?

 The Sicilian Defense is an extremely sharp opening with multiple variations and loopholes making it slightly complicated for a beginner to master.
 As much as one studies this opening, a new line may always arise in every game, making it necessary for the player to be slightly tactical in his/her gameplay to tackle this opening.

 2. Which variation of the Sicilian Defense is the best?

 80% of all the examples of the Sicilian Defense begin with the Open Sicilian, that is – 1.e4 c5 2.
 Nf3 d6 3. d6, as it engages the game in tactical and positional play.
-The Open Sicilian is also considered to be rather simpler and hence is popular among new players of the defence.
-However, all the variations of the Sicilian defence are very diverse and complicated, hence choosing the best may be a rather personal choice.
+The Open Sicilian is also considered to be rather simpler and hence is popular among new players of the defense.
+However, all the variations of the Sicilian defense are very diverse and complicated, hence choosing the best may be a rather personal choice.

 Books on Sicilian Defense

 Here are some good books to learn the Sicilian Defense